Platypus venom: Effect on humans and other animals

-Although powerful enough to paralyse smaller animals, the venom is not lethal to humans.
-Yet, it produces excruciating pain that may be intense enough to incapacitate a victim.
+Although powerful enough to paralyze smaller animals, the venom is not lethal to humans.
+Still, it produces excruciating pain that may be intense enough to incapacitate a victim.
 Swelling rapidly develops around the entry wound and gradually spreads outward.
 Information obtained from case studies shows that the pain develops into a long-lasting hyperalgesia that can persist for months but usually lasts from a few days to a few weeks.
 A clinical report from 1992 showed that the severe pain was persistent and did not respond to morphine.

 In 1991 Keith Payne, a former member of the Australian Army and recipient of the Victoria Cross (Australia's highest award for valour), was struck on the hand by a platypus spur while trying to rescue the stranded animal.
 He described the pain as worse than being struck by shrapnel.
 A month later he was still experiencing pain in that hand.
 In 2006, Payne reported discomfort and stiffness when carrying out some physical activities such as using a hammer.